tidyverse/tidyverse.org/content/blog/renaming-default-branch/index.md

 Is there a repo you care about, that has an open issue about branch renaming, and yet the change doesn't seem to be happening?
 Feel free to give us a gentle nudge by commenting in the issue thread.

-## usethis 2.1.2 has functions to help
+## usethis has functions to help

-The recently released 2.1.2 version of usethis has some new functions to support changes in the default branch.
+The recent release of usethis has some new functions to support changes in the default branch.
+Specifically, you want version 2.1.2 or higher.
 To be clear, you don't *need* usethis to adapt to change in the default branch.
 On a small scale, the work can be done through some combination of command line Git and actions in a web browser, if that's how you roll.

 But the new `git_default_branch*()` family of functions can make this process more pleasant, for those who enjoy using devtools/usethis, especially for Git and GitHub tasks.
 These functions also help us do this work programmatically for hundreds of repositories at once.